How to Cook Enoki Mushroom – The best from the rest

 Ways to prepare the Enoki Mushrooms

-Known for their fruity taste, versatility, and unique appearance, Enoki Mushrooms form a delicious part of the Asian cuisines.
 Due to their not-so-meaty taste, these mushrooms are good for health and can serve as an important ingredient in soups, light snacks, noodles, fries, and even their own.
-Some of the very appetizing and dainty Enoki mushroom recipes for the fitness freak, health-conscious yet delish addicts are listed below:-

 Enoki Mushroom Miso Soup

-The ingredients to be used are Kelp, Brown miso paste, hot sriracha sauce, cabbage, among various others.
+The ingredients to be used are Kelp, Brown miso paste, hot sriracha sauce, and cabbage, among various others.

 • Rinse and clean the Enoki mushrooms with cold water and dry them when you are ready to cook.